Pretty in Pink: Cast

 Charlie Sheen was considered for the role of Blane but Ringwald convinced the film makers to cast McCarthy instead.
-Anthony Michael Hall turned down the role of Duckie because he didn’t want to be typecast.
+Anthony Michael Hall turned down the role of Duckie because he didn't want to be typecast.
 Ringwald lobbied for Robert Downey Jr. to be cast as Duckie but agreed that Cryer made sense in light of the film's revised ending.
 Jennifer Beals turned down the role of Andie Walsh.
-Jodie Foster, Sarah Jessica Parker, Tatum O'Neal and Lori Loughlin were also considered.
+Jodie Foster, Sarah Jessica Parker, Tatum O'Neal, and Lori Loughlin were also considered.

+Production

+Origin

+Ringwald said that she introduced Hughes to The Psychedelic Furs song of the same name, which inspired Hughes to write the screenplay.

+Production

+Deutch felt there was something missing in the opening scene.
+Hughes later wrote the scene where Jack tells Andie maybe she could add some ruffles underneath his T-shirt.

 Changed ending

 Originally, the film portrayed Andie and Duckie ending up together.
 However, test audiences booed this ending.
 John Hughes wrote a new five-page ending where Andie and Blane get together instead.
 This was shot several months after the film wrapped production, and was filmed in one day on a soundstage designed to look like the Los Angeles hotel ballroom where the first ending had been filmed.
 When called back to film the new scene, Andrew McCarthy was in pre-production for a stage play, and had lost weight and cut his hair for the stage role, so he was fitted with a wig for the re-shoot.
 Molly Ringwald had anticipated that audiences would be dissatisfied with the original ending, saying: "It didn't make sense to have the entire movie be this Cinderella story [yet] she doesn't get to end up with the guy she wants."
 Ringwald has said Duckie was based on her best friend, who was gay and with whom she "had an extremely nonromantic relationship".

 Jon Cryer has stated that he was shocked that the test audience was unhappy about the pairing, and felt that the whole film was built around Andie and Duckie ending up together.
 Hughes aimed "to protect Duckie's character" in the new ending by having another girl at the prom show interest in him, played by Kristy Swanson in her first theatrical film role and credited as "Duckette".
 Paramount executives were also apprehensive about the original ending, worried that the film might be perceived as classist and as suggesting that wealthy people and poor people should not interact.
 Orchestral Manoeuvres in the Dark had written the song "Goddess of Love" for the original ending (which they later rewrote and released on the album The Pacific Age).
 Hughes didn't consider the song a good fit for the newly re-shot Andie/Blane ending and asked the band to write something else.
 With only two days before going on tour, OMD wrote "If You Leave" in less than 24 hours.
 Paramount has said that they have been unable to locate the footage of the original ending.

-Restoring the original ending, with Andie and Duckie ending up together, was a shard quest in Ernest Cline's Ready Player Two.